Esri/arcgis-enterprise-sdk-resources/Samples/dot net/SOI/NetUNEditAreasSOI/ReadMe.md

 In order to use this SOI, the administrator must first create a new non-versioned feature class with the following properties in the same Enterprise Geodatabase as the Utility Network dataset and under the same owning user.

-This sample was shown in the [2021 Esri Developer Summit plenary](https://www.esri.com/arcgis-blog/products/arcgis/administration/dev-summit-2021-extend-and-automate-your-intelligent-enterprise/).
+This sample was demonstrated in the [2021 Esri Developer Summit plenary](https://www.esri.com/arcgis-blog/products/arcgis/administration/dev-summit-2021-extend-and-automate-your-intelligent-enterprise/).
 Watch the video demo at [Extending and Automating Your Enterprise](https://www.youtube.com/watch?v=hHFLSLXczGY).

 The administrator that deploys this SOI must enable it on the map service that also has the Utility Network capability enabled.